 Yes, we can ship to almost every country in Europe.
-NOTE: Shipping is not available from any ShotKam store to Spain, Mexico, Lebanon, UAE, Turkey, Saudi Arabia, and China.
+NOTE: Shipping is not available from any ShotKam store to Spain, Mexico, Lebanon, UAE, Turkey, Saudi Arabia, China, and Sierra Leone.
 Shipping charges will be calculated at Checkout.

 Is this the newest ShotKam?